Johnny Hancocks: Career

 Although international acclaim eluded him, Hancocks enjoyed success at club level as his goals helped fire Wolves to their first league title in 1953–54.
 Months later, he famously scored a penalty in a friendly against Budapest Honvéd.
 He also collected an FA Cup winners medal in 1949, playing in the 3-1 final win over Leicester City, and later scored in the subsequent Charity Shield draw with Portsmouth.

 He finished as top goalscorer for the club in the 1954–55 and 1955–56 seasons.
 In total, Hancocks scored 168 goals for Wolves in 378 appearances, making him the fourth highest goalscorer in the club's history.
 His tally of 158 top-flight goals is still a club record.

 Despite his goals, he fell out of favour with manager Stan Cullis, and after the signing of Harry Hooper in 1956, he was relegated to the reserves.
 After a season out in the cold, he left the Molineux club to become player/manager of non-league Wellington Town in 1957.

 He took up the managerial reins in September 1959, and left the club later that year.
 He finished the 1959–60 season with Cambridge United.
 The following season, he spent spells at Oswestry Town then GKN Sankeys, before retiring in 1961, aged 42.

-After his playing career ended, he worked at RAF Cosford 1974/75/76. he worked at the ironfounders Maddock & Sons in his native Oakengates, until taking retirement on his 60th birthday in 1979.
+After his playing career ended, he worked at RAF Cosford 1974-1976, and later at the ironfounders Maddock & Sons in his native Oakengates, until taking retirement on his 60th birthday in 1979.
 He died on 19 February 1994 aged 74.